 A few wrote to thank us for our reporting, for exposing the issues and doing so in such an unbiased way.
 A couple said we should have written this years ago.
 One called it “conversation-framing analysis” and others called for more discussion on the topic.
 One response shows how we raised awareness and encouraged civic involvement:

 “I live in a neighboring town and am concerned about Ramapo’s issues becoming issues here, too.
 So I will be paying more attention and doing what I can to ensure that we do not fall victim to the same lack of zoning and code enforcement that has plagued Ramapo.”

 What we learned

 Anjanette Delgado is the digital director and head of audience for lohud.com and poughkeepsiejournal.com, part of the USA Today Network.
 Email: firstname.lastname@example.org, Twitter: @anjdelgado.
-Special thanks to Lindsay Green-Barber at the Center for Investigative Reporting, who helped with survey methodology.
+Special thanks to Lindsay Green-Barber of the Impact Architects, who helped with survey methodology.

 Write something about yourself.
 No need to be fancy, just an overview.